Understanding MVP In Food Product Development

 1. Doing Too Much Before Testing (Overengineering)

-A lot of founders get super excited about their product idea—and that’s great!
 But what often happens is they go all out too soon.
-They’ll start working on five flavors, design beautiful (and expensive) packaging, and even wait for all kinds of certifications before they’ve even shown their product to a single real customer.
+They’ll start working on five flavours, design beautiful (and expensive) packaging, and even wait for all kinds of certifications before they’ve even shown their product to a single real customer.

 • Here’s the problem: You’re spending a lot of time and money on something that hasn’t been tested in the real world.
-What if people don’t like the flavor?
+What if people don’t like the flavour?
 What if they prefer a different size or price point?

 • The smart way?
 Keep it simple.
 Start with one basic version, test it, and let customer feedback guide your next steps.